This community garden is meant to accomplish five core goals:

 The Family Place Board of Directors approved a new mission:

 To assist families with children in shelter to gain more confidence in building goals that will lead to success of the entire family.

 By investing efforts into cultivating The Lovejoy Community Garden, we are bolstering the mission.

 How will The Family Place Benefit?

-The Family Place (TFP) has committed to establishing a healthy, nutritional diet as a core requisite of the regular food offering that consists of three meals and a snack each day.
+The Family Place (TFP) has committed to establishing a healthy, nutritional diet as a core requirement of the regular food offering that consists of three meals and a snack each day.
 This change is a part of a comprehensive program that holistically addresses the needs of the family—health and wellness being central to this mission.
 The Lovejoy Community Garden will produce fruits and vegetables for The Family Place to this end, incorporating them into the daily menu.

 The garden site will also act as a gardening training ground, for those in the Going Home program.
 We will offer the space to the families in the event they want to continue gardening after they have graduated from the program.
 The Going Home curriculum also allows for instructional cooking classes.
 The produce will be used throughout the course.

 Giving families exposure to gardening will open their eyes to a world of health that otherwise may have never been seen, transforming their outlook on food and the importance of healthy eating and, hopefully, healthy lifestyles in general.